Italian folk dance: Late Renaissance dance

-Some of these names are seen again in the 1588 poem about life in Naples, Ritratto ... di Napoli by Gian Battista del Tufo (about 1548-1600) where dances like Spagnoletta or Tordiglione, and Rogier, Lo Brando and Passo e mezzo are mentioned but not described.
+Some of these names are seen again in the 1588 poem about life in Naples, Ritratto ... di Napoli by Gian Battista del Tufo (about 1548–1600) where dances such as Spagnoletta or Tordiglione, and Rogier, Lo Brando, and Passo e mezzo are mentioned but not described.
 But he does tell of a dance with Arab influence and movements from Malta, the Sfessania.
-Some decades later we find Villanella, and once again Ruggiero, Sfessania and Spagnoletta in Giambattista Basile's collection of Neapolitan fairy tales, the Pentameron (published 1634-36).
-No reference is made in either work to the name which would later be the definitive dance of Naples, the Tarantella, but Bragaglia thinks that the Sfessania can be regarded as the ancestor of that dance.
+Some decades later we find Villanella, and once again Ruggiero, Sfessania and Spagnoletta in Giambattista Basile's collection of Neapolitan fairy tales, the Pentameron (published 1634–36).
+No reference is made in either work to the name which would later be the definitive dance of Naples, the tarantella, but Bragaglia thinks that the Sfessania can be regarded as the ancestor of that dance.

 Even by the late Renaissance and the elaborate choreographies of Caroso, a link between court dance and country or folk dance can be seen.
 Elements of folk dance invigorate courtly dances and folk dances take over movements and styles from courtly dance.
-The difference between the two forms was likely one of style and elegance.
+The difference between the two forms was probably one of style and elegance.

 18th & 19th centuries

-By the 18th century, the name Tarantella does appear in illustrations and travelers's accounts in Southern Italy.
-When the German writer Goethe describes the Tarantella which he saw performed in Naples during his trip to Italy in 1786-87, it appears as a dance for women only, two girls dancing with castanets accompanied by a third on the tambourine.
-Madame de Staël had also traveled in Italy and in her 1817 novel Corinne, she has her heroine dance the Tarantella as a solo.
-But the Tarantella as a couple dance telling a story of love in mime does appear in a description by Orgitano in the middle of the 19th century.
+By the 18th century, the name "tarantella" appears in illustrations and travelers's accounts in southern Italy.
+When the German writer Goethe describes the tarantella which he saw performed in Naples during his trip to Italy in 1786–87, it appears as a dance for women only, two girls dancing with castanets accompanied by a third on the tambourine.
+Madame de Staël had also traveled in Italy and in her 1817 novel Corinne, or Italy, she has her heroine dance the tarantella as a solo.
+But the tarantella as a couple dance telling a story of love in mime does appear in a description by Orgitano in the middle of the 19th century.

-Also appearing in illustrations and texts is the Saltarello as a rustic dance of Romagna in Central Italy.
+Also appearing in illustrations and texts is the saltarello as a rustic dance of Romagna, central Italy.
 This is a name which also appears in the earliest Italian dance music and throughout the Renaissance.
 It is not clear, however, that these various mentions represent the same or even related dances.

-In the North, in Venice, there was the "wild courtship dance", known as Furlana or Forlana which was danced by Casanova in 1775.
+In the north, in Venice, there was the "wild courtship dance", known as Furlana or Forlana, which was danced by Giacomo Casanova in 1775.